 with companies) Rules, 2012, the Company has uploaded the details of

-(date of last Annual General Meeting) on the website of the Company
+(date of last Annual General Meeting) on the Companys website

 (www.ril.com), as also on the Ministry of Corporate Affairs website.

 The Company is committed to maintain the highest standards of corporate

 governance and adhere to the corporate governance requirements set out